M-o-a-T/moat/doc/spec_control.rst

 indicate the error level (0:unknown 1:trace 2:debug 3:info 4:warn 5:error
 6:fatal 7:panic) in the lower three bits.
 Bits 5…3 are reserved.

-A server which wants to establish a console connection sends a Mode 2 message to the client.
+A server that wants to establish a reliable console connection sends a Mode 2 message to the client.
 Flag bits:

 * 3: take over